About Target ROAS bidding

 If you don’t yet know what type of portfolio bid strategy is right for you, read About automated bidding first.
 If you have Shopping campaigns, learn more About automated bidding for Shopping campaigns.

-Before you can apply a Target ROAS bid strategy to your ad groups or campaigns, you’ll need to set values for the conversions you're tracking.
+Before you can apply a Target ROAS bid strategy to your campaigns, you’ll need to set values for the conversions you're tracking.

 How it works

 AdWords predicts future conversions and associated values using your reported conversion values, which you report through conversion tracking.
 Then, AdWords will set maximum cost-per-click (max.
 CPC) bids to maximize your conversion value, while trying to achieve an average return on ad spend (ROAS) equal to your target.